georapbox/theme-toggle-element/README.md

 ## How it works

 By default, the component determines the theme from user's system preferences using the `prefers-color-scheme` media query.
-When the theme is changed, by clicking the toggle button, the selected theme is saved in `localStorage` to be used in the future.
+When the theme is changed, by clicking the toggle button, the selected theme is saved in `localStorage` if `noStorage` is `false` (default).
 A `data-theme` attibute is added to the root element of the document, with the appropriate value (light, dark, system).
+The default value is `system`, but if the user has previously selected a theme and the `noStorage` property is not set to `true`, the saved theme is used instead.

 [API documentation](#api) &bull; [Demo][demo]